Law + Government

 Civilian Employment

 Some positions in the FBI and CIA require multiple years of professional, full-time experience.
 Within police departments, there is the option of applying for civilian employment in a wide variety of industries, not just protective services.
-(For an example, explore Civilian Job Classifications of the Los Angeles Police Department.)
+For an example, explore civilian jobs with your local police, fire, or emergency services office.
 This can help you gain experience in departments that align with a number of career paths in the FBI and CIA.

 Envelope icon Want Emails on This Career Path?